dyno-might/dyno-might.github.io/_posts/2024-05-08-survey-results.md

 Some people asked that even if there aren't comments on dynomight.net, couldn't there be a designated "other place for comments (that is not Substack)".
 So, as an experiment, I've created a ["magazine"](https://kbin.social/m/dynomight) on [kbin](https://kbin.social/).
 This is approximately the same as a subreddit except better.

-At least—it's better in every way except that you probably don't already have an account.
-And why would you go through the effort of making an account if there isn't already an active community?
-Which there isn't, since other people are thinking the same thing you are.
+At least—it’s better in every way except that you don’t already have an account.
+And why suffer through 20 seconds of grueling effort to make an account if there isn’t already an active community?
+Which there isn’t, since other people are thinking the same thing you are.

 So, to slightly increase the odds of solving this little collective action problem: